Brown-University-Library/newframeworks/content/docs/preservation-sketches/anderson/index.md

 draft: false
 toc: false
 ---
-{{< figure src="an_experience.png" alt="A colorful background with a parchment scroll and a kite" width="600" class="me-3 figure float-start" caption="A screenshot of the kite character in An Experience.">}}
+{{< figure src="an_experience.png" alt="A colorful background with a parchment scroll and a kite" width="600" class="ms-3 figure float-end" caption="A screenshot of the kite character in An Experience.">}}

 Preservation Lead: Cody Carvel